realizator/stereopi-fisheye-robot/buster-opencv-notice.md

 # Installing OpenCV on raspbian Buster without breaking stereoscopic mode:

-#### 1. Download Raspbian Buster and write omage to ypur micro SD card.
+#### 1. Download Raspbian Buster and write image to your micro SD card.
 We've used "Raspbian Buster with desktop, 2019-07-10"